cobleg/FacilityBenchmarking/LCoE.md

 - Expected utilisation of the facility being modelled
 - Learning curve rates associated with nascent technologies
 - Economies of scale and/or scope of output
-- The facility being modelled is a new facility.
+- The facility being modelled is a new facility
+- There are no system integration costs.

 These assumptions are implicit within the forecast output $O_t$ and some of the cost items such as $I_t$.
 The LCoE is effectively a lifetime unit cost calculation and unit costs are affected by all three implicit assumptions.